 Students are required to leave Residence twenty-four hours after their last academic commitment in both December and April.
 Students should not make travel plans until their exam schedule is known.
 The exam schedule is available in October for the Fall semester and February for the Winter semester.
-Extensions beyond twenty-four hours may be granted for students at the discretion of the Assistant Deans.
+Extensions beyond twenty-four hours may be granted for students at the discretion of the Housing Office.
 Residence re-opens in January the day before courses begin.
-Students should make appropriate travel arrangements as early entrance to Residence is not available.
+Students should make appropriate travel arrangements as early entrance to Residence may not be available.